Hub Help Logo

 We've been asked if you can share files between two Windows machines connected using a BT Home Hub within the same house.
 Yes - it's possible - The trick is to get all of the computers to be in the same IP address range, to make sure the Hub and all PCs use the same subnet address, and to get the PCs to use the router's Gateway IP address.
 You also need to enable Windows XP file sharing.
 The Windows XP Networking tool can be very helpful with setting up file sharing and connectivity between machines.

-How to: Get a fixed IP address for my Home Hub
+How to: Get a fixed IP address for your Home Hub

 How to: Add extra Ethernet ports to the Home Hub